cbrnr/mnelab/README.md

 MNELAB is a graphical user interface (GUI) for [MNE](https://github.com/mne-tools/mne-python), a Python package for EEG/MEG analysis.

 ![](https://raw.githubusercontent.com/cbrnr/mnelab/main/mnelab.png)

+### Documentation
+Instructions for installing and using MNELAB as well as step-by-step examples for different use cases are available in the [documentation](https://mnelab.readthedocs.io/).

 ### Changelog
 Check out the [changelog](https://github.com/cbrnr/mnelab/blob/main/CHANGELOG.md) to learn what we added, changed, or fixed.